abdelali-touil/todo-list/README.md

 - Express: Fast, unopinionated, minimalist web framework.

 ### Prerequisites
-To execute this application, you will need:
+To follow these instructions, you will need:
-- Node.js
-- or Docker
+- Docker

 ### Getting Started
 Go to the directory and run the following command to build the Docker image: